CBIIT/NCI-DOE-Collab-Pilot3-SYNDATA/Technical_README.md

 ## Setup

-To set up the Python environment needed to train and run this model:
+To set up the Python environment needed to run SYNDATA:
 1. Install [conda](https://docs.conda.io/en/latest/) package manager.
 2. Clone this repository.
 3. Create the environment as shown below.